 - Transfer the pretzels on sheets of wax paper or silicone baking mats, cover with a clean linen towel, and let them rest and develop for about 30 minutes.
 Then stretch each pretzel out a little more after the dough has relaxed.
 Refrigerate or freeze them for 30 minutes (I freeze mine).
 This makes them a lot easier to handle and won’t make them stick to the wax paper when removing them to dip them into the lye solution.

-- In Bavaria, you will cut the belly of the pretzels to let them intentionally expand there.
-In other parts of Germany, you will allow your pretzels to crack open wherever they wish.
-To make a Bavarian belly, take a small, sharp knife and cut along the belly to enable it to rise during the baking.
+- You can cut the 'belly' or the fat part of the pretzels to let them intentionally expand there.
+In Bavaria however, you will allow your pretzels to crack open wherever they wish and NOT make a cut.
+To make your cut, take a small, sharp knife and cut along the belly to enable it to rise during the baking.
 Then sprinkle with the pretzel salt (some people only like their bellies sprinkled, but you can sprinkle the whole pretzel).
 You could also add shredded cheese or seeds onto the pretzels instead of the pretzel salt (if adding seeds, I like to dip the pretzel in the seeds instead of sprinkling them on).
 Pumpkin seeds are my favorite seeds to add.pretzel salt

 - Bake at 355° Fahrenheit or 180° Celsius (convection/Umluft setting) for about 12 minutes or until golden brown (I like to rotate them after 6 minutes.
 Allow to cool for a few minutes before enjoying on their own, with butter or Obatzda, a Bavarian cheese spread that I love so much!